 This tenderizing needle is compact and fits well in the palm of your hand.
 Particular aspects of cooking can be obstacles, such as heavy pans or repetitive motions, so a tool might be just the thing to bring more enjoyment to your cooking.
 This tool is also not bulky, which is perfect if you don’t have much room in your kitchen drawers.

 This tool comes with 56 needles, whereas most other needle meat tenderizers typically have 48.
-It does a great job of tenderizing cheaper cuts of steak and pork cutlets, as well as allowing marinade to seep through meats more thoroughly, according to several users.
+It does a great job of tenderizing cheaper cuts of steak and pork cutlets, as well as allowing the marinade to seep through meats more thoroughly, according to several users.
 Its low-profile design also features a safety locking mechanism to protect the blades and your fingers.

 But on that note, the needles are very sharp, according to several reviewers, so make sure—if you’re hand washing the tool—to use the cleaning brush included and take care when handling and cleaning it.